Split-Community/split_support_tools/python_admin_api_tool/README.md

 This is a simple Python tool utilizing Split's [Python PyPi library for Split REST Admin API](https://help.split.io/hc/en-us/articles/4412331052685-Python-PyPi-library-for-Split-REST-Admin-API)

+With this command-line interface, (CLI), you can:
+   - Search for workspaces, environments, groups, users, feature flags, and segments.
+   - List all workspaces, environments, groups, users, feature flags, and segments.
+   - Export fulldetailed detailsdefinitions to JSON and optionally convert to CSV
+   - Copy (clone) feature flags and segments
+   - Delete groups, segments, and feature flags.

 ## Setup

 1. If you don’t have Python 3 installed, [install it from here](https://www.python.org/downloads/)